InfiniteCuriosity/NumericEnsembles/cran-comments.md

 * Added a small function to remove NAs from the ensemble.
 The ensemble virtually never has NAs, but this is just in case.

+* Corrected description to less than 65 characters

+* Added details to the Description to provide more details what the NumericEnsembles package can do for the user

+* Changed all print commands to message.

+* Ensured the package does not write by default, but to tempdir.